mysql/mysql-utilities/docs/man/mysqldbcopy.rst

 You can exclude specific objects by name using the --exclude option whereby you specify a name in the form of <db>.<object> or you can supply a regex search pattern.
-For example, --exclude=db1.trig1 will exclude the single trigger and --exlude=trig_ will exclude all objects from all databases whose name begins with trig and has a following character or digit.
+For example, --exclude=db1.trig1 will exclude the single trigger and `--exclude=trig_` will exclude all objects from all databases whose name begins with trig and has a following character or digit.

 You must provide login information (e.g., user, host, password, etc.